Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Certain rare types of ovarian, endometrial and other gynaecological cancers particularly clear cell types often have this change in the ARID1A gene.
 Researchers think that ceralasertib might work for people with these types of cancer.

-Research in the laboratory also showed having an ATR inhibitor with another targeted drug called a PARP inhibitor might also kill cancer cells without the change in the ARID1A gene.
+Research shows that having an ATR inhibitor with other targeted drugs might also kill cancer cells without the change in the ARID1A gene.
+In this trial the team are looking at ceralasertib with olaparib or durvalumab.

 Olaparib is a PARP inhibitor.
 It works by stopping the protein PARP from working.
 The protein PARP helps damaged cells repair themselves.
 Doctors already use olaparib to treat ovarian cancer and some other types of cancer.